sverweij/watskeburt/README.md

 - :warning: in the process of getting 'production ready'.
 It's automatically tested + it's using itself - but a bunch of static analysis and a bit of automation still needs be added.
-- Interface is stable-ish, but can can change until 1.0.0 is published
+- :warning: Interface is stable-ish, but can can change until 1.0.0 is published
+- :warning: expect some rough edges for e.g. error scenarios

 ## sample return value